What is the NIH/ACC?

 The following NIH Institutes are members of the NIH/ACC:

-In addition, representatives from the National Institute of Allergy and Infectious Diseases (NIAID) participate in NIH/ACC meetings.
+In addition, representatives from the National Institute of Allergy and Infectious Diseases (NIAID) as well as staff and leadership from the National Database for Autism Research (NDAR) and the Office of Autism Research Coordination (OARC) participate in NIH/ACC meetings.

-The NIH/ACC is also integrally involved in the broader Federal Interagency Autism Coordinating Committee (IACC) that is composed of representatives from various component agencies of the U.S. Department of Health and Human Services, as well as other governmental organizations including the CDC and Department of Education .
+The NIH/ACC is also integrally involved in the broader Federal Interagency Autism Coordinating Committee (IACC) that is composed of representatives from various component agencies of the U.S. Department of Health and Human Services, as well as other governmental organizations including the Centers for Disease Control and Prevention and Department of Education .
 The committee is chaired by the Director of NIMH or his designee.

 What is the NIH/ACC doing to learn more about autism?